 5. Miku Pro Monitor – Most Secure Wifi Monitor

-If security is your biggest consideration, our fifth-best 5 GHz baby monitor, Miku Pro monitor delivers just that.
+If security is your biggest consideration, our fifth-best 5 GHz baby monitor, Miku Pro smart baby monitor delivers just that.
 Miku also supports 2.4 GHz wifi frequency and is the most secure wifi baby monitor that uses advanced, military-grade crypto chip encryption to secure your family from hackers.
-On top of its security, Miku has also pioneered Sensor Fusion technology which is similar to Nanit Plus but experts agree that it is superior in some ways.
+On top of its security, this smart baby monitor has also pioneered Sensor Fusion technology which is similar to Nanit Plus but experts agree that it is superior in some ways.

 A home-based start-up called Miku delivered the Miku baby monitor.
 Miku baby monitor streams to a smartphone App in your iPhone or Android and does not have a parent unit(or the screen).
 Miku has won several awards including one which they were crowned with when they launched Miku in the 2019 Consumer Electronics Show in Las Vegas.
 Miku baby monitor is made up of a camera unit that can be mounted on any flat surface.
 No need for extra mounting tools which makes it very ideal for traveling.
 Asking if this is the best for traveling?
 Indeed it is.
 Miku took the lead as the best wifi-enabled baby monitor for travel as it has a very limited installation process.